Main Page Content

 Now mix in courses that will sharpen specialized skills you may need to demonstrate:

-Many students aiming for medicine or dentistry or one of the other fields choose a biology or a chemistry major.
-(The two years of biology and two years of chemistry you need to take as preparation for the admissions tests move you a long way toward completing one of these majors.)
+Many students choose a biology or a chemistry major.
+The two years of biology and two years of chemistry you need to take as preparation for the admissions tests move you a long way toward completing one of these majors.
 But our best advice is to choose as your major a subject that interests you deeply and in which you will excel.

 Usually you will take the national admission exam in the spring of the year you will be applying for admission (so spring of your junior year if you will be applying in August/September of your senior year).
 So it is imperative that you start your required courses the first semester of your freshman year.
 Plan to see your pre-medical advisor as soon as possible to work out a program of study and prepare your application.